-Medicare cancer coverage is an important concern for beneficiaries.
+Medicare cancer coverage is a concern for beneficiaries.
 More than 4,500 people get a cancer diagnosis in the U.S. daily, according to the American Cancer Society.
 The good news is that Medicare does cover cancer treatment.
 If you have a Part D prescription drug plan and a comprehensive Medigap plan, most of your treatment has 100% coverage.
 Here are the facts on Medicare coverage for cancer treatments.

-Does Medicare Cover Cancer Treatments
+Does Medicare Cover Cancer Treatments?

 Part A Cancer Coverage

 Part A hospitalization coverage covers cancer Testing and treatment administered during a hospital stay.
 Before Part A begins to pay, however, you must meet a deductible.